Citizens are Valuable CHS Resources

 In 1979, the Ramsey County Board of Commissioners established the Citizens Advisory Council to give citizens the ability to influence policy decisions related to services delivered by the Community Human Services Department (CHS).
-Citizen involvement is even more important today, due to limited funding and a dramatic increase in service needs.
-The CAC committees advise the County Board and are resources for CHS.
+The CACs are an important way for you to make a difference and expand your knowledge as a volunteer.
+The CAC committees meet monthly and advise the County Board and are resources for CHS.